 Learn missing bits of PMP content when you answer a question incorrectly and discover the right answer by reading the explanation.

 These learning bits, especially as your exam approaches, help you cover knowledge gaps and prepare at your best possible level.

-Earlier PMP exam had 200 questions to be answered in 240 minutes, and the new PMP exam contains 180 questions to be answered in 230 minutes.
-Thus you get 1.3 minutes per question.
+The new PMP exam contains 180 questions to be answered in 230 minutes.
+Thus, you get 1.3 minutes per question.

 This is important for you to understand, so you can practice time management as well on the Simulator.